 International students must be able to prove they have the necessary funds to cover these expenses.
 For more information on all costs see living expenses.

-- Contact the Course Coordinator Dr Pecchia and School of Engineering Team.
+- Contact the Course Coordinator Professor James and Engineering Admissions Team.

 - Application Enquiries contact the Postgraduate Admissions Team.